Around the 2018 Holocaust Remembrance Day at the Shoah Memorial

 As part of the Holocaust Remembrance Day, several events took place at the Shoah Memorial in Paris and Drancy on 25 and 26 January 2018.
 Discover these moments in pictures.

-Handover of the archives of Convoi 77 by Georges Mayer
+Handover of the archives of Convoy 77 by Georges Mayer

-On Thursday, January 25, 2018, members of the association "Convoi 77" and its president Mr. Georges Mayer met at the Shoah Memorial in order to submit 35,500 digitized archival documents concerning the last major convoy leaving from Drancy for Auschwitz to the archives of the Memorial.
+On Thursday, January 25, 2018, members of the association "Convoi 77" and its president Mr. Georges Mayer met at the Shoah Memorial to submit 35,500 digitized archival documents concerning the last major convoy from Drancy to Auschwitz to the archives of the Memorial.

 Visit of the Minister of National Education

-On the afternoon of 25 January, the Shoah Memorial was visited by the Minister of National Education, Mr. Jean-Michel Blanquer.
-After a presentation of the Memorial, a visit to the permanent exhibition and an archival presentation at the Documentation Centre, the minister was able to meet students from the Courteline middle school (Paris, 12th) in the E.J.Safra auditorium of the Memorial.
-He then recalled that "the school must open to truth, good and beauty", values transmitted by the Memorial through the teaching of the history of the Holocaust and genocides and its numerous educational actions carried out throughout the year.
+On the afternoon of 25 January, the Shoah Memorial was visited by the Minister of Education, Mr. Jean-Michel Blanquer.
+After a presentation of the Memorial, a visit to the permanent exhibition and an archival presentation at the Documentation Centre, the minister was able to meet students from the Courteline middle school (Paris, 12th arrondissement) in the E.J.Safra auditorium of the Memorial.
+He then recalled that "the school must open to the true, the good, the beautiful", values transmitted by the Memorial through the teaching of the history of the Shoah and genocides and its many educational actions carried out throughout the year.

-Jacques Fredj presents key archives of the history of the Holocaust to Jean-Michel Blanquer
+Jacques Fredj presents key archives from the history of the Shoah to Jean-Michel Blanquer

-Jean-Michel Blanquer, visiting the permanent exhibition of the Memorial, meets some secondary school students on a guided tour
+Jean-Michel Blanquer, visiting the permanent exhibition of the Memorial, meets some schoolchildren on a guided tour

-End of the visit in the "Memorial of the children", final part of the permanent exhibition
+End of the visit in the "Children’s Memorial", final part of the permanent exhibition

 Meeting with the students of Courteline College.
 From G. to D.: Éric de Rothschild, Jean-Michel Blanquer and Gilles Pécout, rector of the Paris Academy

-Signing of an agreement with the Academy of Paris
+Signing of an agreement with the Paris Academy

-The meeting with the Minister of Education ended with the signing of a partnership agreement between the Academy of Paris and the Shoah Memorial.
+The meeting with the Minister of Education ended with the signing of a partnership agreement between the Paris Academy and the Shoah Memorial.

 Éric de Rothschild, Jean-Michel Blanquer and Gilles Pécout